From Keeping Secrets To Chasing Dreams

 “[I want] to break down … barriers and have people making better health choices in these low-income neighborhoods,” Darien explains.
 Veganism is “definitely sustainable as long as you do it correctly, know what you're buying and the places you're buying from.”

-Last year, Darien realized COVID-19 would make the local Angel Tree Christmas party impossible, and he worried that some kids might not receive gifts.
-Darien used the Hood Vegan platform to spread the word.
+During the 2020 COVID-19 pandemic, Darien realized that the health crisis would make the local Angel Tree Christmas party impossible, and he worried that some kids might not receive gifts.
+He used the Hood Vegan platform to spread the word.
 The response was overwhelming, and all eligible children were sponsored.
 Together with his mom, the church coordinator, and the coordinator's wife, Darien drove all over the city to deliver gifts.

 To him, the effort was more than worth it.
-He wants other kids with an incarcerated parent to feel seen and loved—because he knows the difference it made in his own life.
+He wants other kids with an incarcerated parent to feel seen and loved—because he knows the difference it made in his own life: Not only is Darien a published author, but he is also a college graduate.
+At the center of it all is his gratitude for the role Angel Tree played in his life.

 “If these kids aren't in anyone's sight, they're definitely going to be out of mind,” Darien says. “[Through Angel Tree Christmas] I knew that I was cared about, and there were people out there fighting for me to be better and do better.”